Ivan Aivazovsky: Armenia

-In Armenia, Aivazovsky has been considered an Armenian painter and exclusievly referred to by his Armenian name, Hovhannes.
+In Armenia, Aivazovsky has been considered an Armenian painter, and exclusively referred to by his Armenian name, Hovhannes.
 He has been described as the "most remarkable" Armenian painter of the 19th century and the first-ever Armenian marine painter.
 He signed some of his paintings and letters in Armenian.

 He was born outside Armenia, and like his contemporary Armenian painters, Aivazovsky drew primary influences from European and Russian schools of art.
 According to Sureniants, he sought to create a union which would have brought together all Armenian artists around the world.
 The prominent Armenian poet Hovhannes Tumanyan wrote a short poem titled "In Front of an Aiazovsky painting" in 1893, inspired by a seascape.
 It was translated into English in 1917 by Alice Stone Blackwell.

 As early as 1876, a sea painting by Aivazovsky was hanging at the residence of the Catholicos at the monastery of Etchmiadzin, the center of the Armenian Church.
 The National Gallery of Armenia in Yerevan holds around 100 works of Aivazovsky, including 65 paintings.
 Several paintings from the National Gallery now hang in the Presidential Palace in Yerevan.

 A statue of Aivazovsky was inaugurated in central Yerevan in 2003 and a bust was erected in Stepanakert, the capital of Nagorno-Karabakh, in December 2021.
 Aivazovsky is depicted on the 20,000 Armenian dram banknotes issued in 2018.